By Wayne Boyd

 You could debate this answer in various ways, but I’m assuming here that we’re only talking about the 4 rocky planets, Mercury, Venus, Earth and Mars, since the gas giants really don’t have a solid surface.
 The gas giants are Jupiter, Saturn, Uranus and Neptune.
 So when you talk about how much surface area a planet has, I’m going to take it to mean the planet has a solid surface rather than just a planet made out of gas.

 I’m going to say, then, out of the planets that have a solid surface, Venus has both the most surface area (even though Earth is bigger than Venus) and Venus also has the most destructive surface in our solar system.
 Some might say Mercury has the most destructive surface.
 We’ll compare that option later on.

-I’m also assuming we are talking about solid surface.
+Speaking of planets with solid surfaces, water is not a solid surface.
+Therefore, I’m also assuming we’re talking about a rocky planet but not the water on the surface.
 Earth has a lot of surface water.
 Since we didn’t count the gas giants because there’s no solid surface, I’m not counting the oceans, lakes and rivers because they are not solid surfaces either.

 Let’s just round it out at 149,000,000 km2.
 That’s 149 million square kilometers.

 Surprisingly, Mars, which is much smaller than Earth but has no surface water, has a similar surface area to Earth.
 Mars has 144.8 million km2, almost as much as Earth.
 So Mars is competitive with Earth in land area.
 It’s also got a destructive surface because the atmosphere is very thin and has almost no oxygen.
 It’s poisonous to breath the atmosphere on Mars, but it’s not the most destructive of the four.